 ImageImage

 Deciding when to sell your business in Wisconsin is one of the most consequential decisions an entrepreneur will make.
-It's not just about market conditions or financial metrics—it's about aligning personal goals, business readiness, and economic timing to maximize both your financial return and personal satisfaction.
+It is not just about market conditions or financial metrics, it is about aligning personal goals, business readiness, and economic timing to maximize both your financial return and personal satisfaction.
 Many business owners wait too long, missing their optimal exit window, while others sell prematurely and leave significant value on the table.

-Whether you're in Milwaukee manufacturing, Madison tech, Green Bay retail, or a rural service business, these principles apply across Wisconsin's diverse economic ecosystem.
+Whether you are in Milwaukee manufacturing, Madison tech, Green Bay retail, or a rural service business, these principles apply across Wisconsin's diverse economic ecosystem.

 The Wisconsin Exit Timing Paradox

-Many business owners believe they should sell when they're ready to retire or when business is struggling.
+Many business owners believe they should sell when they are ready to retire or when business is struggling.
 Paradoxically, the optimal time to sell is often when business is strong, growth is evident, and you still have energy to manage the transition.
-Wisconsin's unique economic cycles—tied to manufacturing, agriculture, and seasonal tourism—create specific windows of opportunity that informed sellers leverage.
+Wisconsin's unique economic cycles, tied to manufacturing, agriculture, and seasonal tourism, create specific windows of opportunity that informed sellers can leverage.

 Market Cycle Awareness